1894 Taça D. Carlos I: Overview

 The Lisbon team went to Porto by train on a journey that took 14 hours.
 Three hours after landing, in Campanhã, the game was played on the field belonging to the Oporto Cricket and Lawn Tennis Club, in Campo Alegre.
 It was scheduled for three in the afternoon, but it started a quarter of an hour later.
 Admission was free and there were plenty of curious friends of the town's football players.
 Porto wore blue shirts and Lisbon wore cream-colored.
 The driving forces of this match, Guilherme Pinto Basto and Hugh Ponsonby, were also the captains of their respective sides.
 The game was refereed by Guilherme's brother, Eduardo.

-D. Carlos, D. Amélia, and the princes only arrived towards the end of the match, and at the request of Her Majesty the Queen, the game continued for another 10 minutes because she was enjoying it so much, having previously established that it would not have any influence on the result of the match.
-Because of this, the 1894 Taça D. Carlos I is possibly the first match in which extra-time was played on the Iberian Peninsula, and maybe even one of the first to do so in continental Europe.

 Club Lisbonense scored the only goal of the match, securing a 1–0 win, thus becoming the very first Portuguese club to win an official title.
 The name of the goal scorer does not appear in any chronicle, thus the author of this historic goal remains completely unknown.
 It is only known that the Vilar brothers (Afonso and Carlos), C.D.
 Rankin, and Arthur Paiva Raposo contributed to Lisbon's victory.

-The Cup that some still call Taça D. Carlos I was to be played every year, but it did not go beyond the first.
+D. Carlos, D. Amélia, and the princes only arrived towards the end of the match, and after the final whistle was blown, Her Majesty the Queen demanded the game to continue for another 10 minutes because she was enjoying it so much, but establishing that these additional minutes would not have any influence on the result of the match.
+Because of this, the 1894 Taça D. Carlos I is possibly the very first match in which extra-time was played on the Iberian Peninsula, and maybe even one of the first to do so in continental Europe.